Warren E. Burger

 Warren Earl Burger (September 17, 1907 – June 25, 1995) was an American attorney who served as the 15th chief justice of the United States from 1969 to 1986.

 Born in Saint Paul, Minnesota, Burger graduated from the St. Paul College of Law in 1931.
 He helped secure the Minnesota delegation's support for Dwight D. Eisenhower at the 1952 Republican National Convention.
 After Eisenhower won the 1952 presidential election, he appointed Burger to the position of Assistant Attorney General in charge of the Civil Division.
 In 1956, Eisenhower appointed Burger to the United States Court of Appeals for the District of Columbia Circuit.
 Burger served on this court until 1969 and became known as a critic of the Warren Court.

 In 1969, President Richard Nixon nominated Burger to succeed Earl Warren as Chief Justice, and Burger won Senate confirmation with little opposition.
 He did not emerge as a strong intellectual force on the Court, but sought to improve the administration of the federal judiciary.
 He also helped establish the National Center for State Courts and the Supreme Court Historical Society.
 Burger remained on the Court until his retirement in 1986, when he became Chairman of the Commission on the Bicentennial of the United States Constitution.
 He was succeeded as Chief Justice by William H. Rehnquist, who had served as an associate justice since 1972.

 In 1974, Burger wrote for a unanimous court in United States v.
 Nixon, which rejected Nixon's invocation of executive privilege in the wake of the Watergate scandal.
 The ruling played a major role in Nixon's resignation.
 Burger joined the majority in Roe v.
 Wade in holding that the right to privacy prohibited states from banning abortions.
 Later analyses have suggested that Burger joined the majority in Roe solely to prevent Justice William O. Douglas from controlling assignment of the opinion.
-On the contrary, Burger would vote with the majority in Harris v.
-McRae in 1980, which formally launched the Hyde Amendment into effect.
-He later abandoned Roe v.
-Wade in Thornburgh v.
-American College of Obstetricians and Gynecologists.
+Burger's later votes aligned with this suspicion when he abandoned Roe in Harris v.
+McRae (voting with the majority), formally launching the restrictive Hyde Amendment into effect, and in Thornburgh v.
+American College of Obstetricians and Gynecologists (voting with the dissent).
 His majority opinion in INS v.
 Chadha struck down the one-house legislative veto.

 Although Burger was nominated by a conservative president, the Burger Court also delivered some of the most liberal decisions regarding abortion, capital punishment, religious establishment, sex discrimination, and school desegregation during his tenure.